Prehistoric Egypt: Merimde culture

 From about 5000 to 4200 BC the Merimde culture, so far only known from Merimde Beni Salama, a large settlement site at the edge of the Western Delta, flourished in Lower Egypt.
 The culture has strong connections to the Faiyum A culture as well as the Levant.
 People lived in small huts, produced a simple undecorated pottery and had stone tools.
 Cattle, sheep, goats and pigs were held.
 Wheat, sorghum and barley were planted.
 The Merimde people buried their dead within the settlement and produced clay figurines.
 The first life-sized Egyptian head made of clay comes from Merimde.

+The community at Merimde Beni Salama was primarily sedentary.
+Archaeological stratification shows that the site had been continuously inhabited for several centuries, with people during that time conducting trade with regions outside of the Nile Valley.
+The settlement itself was home to several large communal storage pits, and the inhabitants resided in sturdy structures that were constructed with mud slabs.
+Not much is known about the details surrounding Merimde society, but the site provides little evidence to suggest a pronounced level of socioeconomic differentiation between individuals.
+Additionally, the culture’s stone tools appear to show a degree of standardization and organization, with the majority of lithics found at the site being classified as bifacially carved core tools.

 El Omari culture

 The El Omari culture is known from a small settlement near modern Cairo.
 People seem to have lived in huts, but only postholes and pits survive.
 The pottery is undecorated.
 Stone tools include small flakes, axes and sickles.
 Metal was not yet known.
 Their sites were occupied from 4000 BC to the Archaic Period (3,100 BC).